freedomlayer/freedomlayer_gut/content/cswitch/about_cswitch.md

 - Networking: How friends in the network communicate?
 How to do this in a decentralized and secure way?

-- Implemenetation details: about implementing CSwitch with Rust and the Futures asynchronous primitives.
+- Implementation details: about implementing CSwitch with Rust and the Futures asynchronous primitives.